Our strategic discipleship plan for the entire congregation—from birth through retirement—starts with Sunday school.

 Our core classes represent skills and information that we believe are essential for everyone at St. Andrew’s.
 They are designed with the whole church in mind and all members are encouraged to complete them.
 These courses provide a place to not only learn, but they are also designed to help people establish relationships and integrate meaningfully into the life of the church.
 In this two-year cycle, attendees will learn and practice faithful ways of relating to God, themselves, the church and the world.

-Discipleship Practices: Bible
+Discipleship Practices: Prayer

 ELECTIVES track